From reactive to responsive

-Anger is basic human an emotion, it is the differing degrees to which people express anger, feel angry and the effects this may have upon themselves and those around them that create concern and require positive interventions.
-Anger can range from a from a small interruption to your day to an intense and lingering frustration with explosive outbursts.
+Anger is a basic human an emotion, however, it is the differing degrees to which people express anger, feel angry and the effects this may have upon themselves and those around them that create concern and require positive interventions.
+Anger can range from a small interruption to your day to an intense and lingering frustration with explosive outbursts.
 Anger can often mask deeper states of mind and emotions, such as anxiety, hurt and sadness.
 The causes of anger can be found within unresolved emotional concerns and learned unhelpful thinking styles and patterns of behaviours.

-Anger can be expressed in many ways; most commonly is the external projection of anger in the form of yelling, throwing objects, criticizing, hitting and verbal expression.
+Anger can be expressed in many ways; most commonly is the external projection of anger in the form of yelling, throwing objects, criticising, hitting and verbal expression.
 Anger is not always an isolated concern and can be accompanied by less obvious behaviours such as ignoring others or becoming withdrawn and retracting from the world.
 At the most extreme end of the spectrum anger can lead to physical, verbal and emotional violence.

 Many factors can be attributed to the different levels of anger an individual may express or display.
 Typically the major factors involve genetic components, learned behaviours and social modelling from significant people in an individual’s life (including how these significant role models deal with and express the emotion of anger).
 Each of us as individuals have our limitations, including a tolerance to frustration.
 It is within our everyday lives that stressors can increase leading us to become frustrated, resulting in an expression of anger.

 Individuals may have a number of concerns which impact and increase their tendency for the display and act of being angry.
 Individuals may turn to substance abuse to reduce the impacts of the underlying hurt or other emotional state.
 Anger may seem more frequently related to men, as it is often perceived as more masculine and socially acceptable emotion for men to express.